 The road peaked up to 20 per cent in the first kilometre of eight, and the stinging ramps were made a lot harder by the rutted road surface which continued most of the way to the top.

 We passed only one other human along the way – clearly this wasn’t a well-visited road.
 Of course, the view at the top was well worth the toil – but it was an early sign that we were to expect some testing terrain during our stay.

 Some of the roads are stunningly smooth (and some of them are not)

-There was not a pebble out of line, atop of glass like tarmac.
+The roads on this 45 km excursion (with a claimed 2,050 metres of elevation) seemed to feature not a single road defect: not a pebble out of line, atop of glass like tarmac.
 The climb was relatively smooth and steady, too – easy ~five per cent sections followed by swooping descending bends and power ramps that made for a crit racer’s paradise playground.

 The steep ramps of our first day appeared to be wholly unrepresentative, at this point.